 The SFC 52 "RDREC" operates asynchronously, that is, processing covers multiple SFC calls.
-Start the job by calling SFC 52 with REQ = 1.
+Start the job by calling SFC52 with REQ = 1.

-The job status is displayed via the output parameter BUSY and bytes 2 and 3 of output parameter STATUS.
-Here, the STATUS bytes 2 and 3 correspond with the output parameter RET_VAL of the asynchronously operating SFCs (see also Meaning of the Parameters REQ, RET_VAL and BUSY with Asynchronous SFCs).
+The job status is displayed via the output parameter BUSY and the two middle bytes of output parameter STATUS.
+Here, the two middle bytes of STATUS correspond to the output parameter RET_VAL of the asynchronous SFCs (see also Meaning of REQ, RET_VAL and BUSY with Asynchronously Operating SFCs).